 The research uncovered socio-cultural, individual behavioural, communicative factors as well as systemic barriers that inhibit the use of the current models for HIV testing and its subsequent linkage to care.

-During the Create phase, we identified opportunities to overcome these barriers and enable the uptake of HIV testing and care.
+During the Create phase of Next T, we identified opportunities to overcome these barriers and enable the uptake of HIV testing and care.
 This formed the basis for developing context-appropriate and user-friendly HIV testing and linkage to care service solutions.
 The aim is to facilitate new health-seeking behaviours among AGYW and their male partners.

 Scope is currently looking for opportunities to take this work further.